Gruntfuggly/auto-align/README.md

 `autoAlign.dimSeparator`

 When auto align is enabled, the separators are dimmed to aid readability.
 Set this to false if you would prefer not to dim them.

-## Known issues

-Adding and removing columns must be done by modifying the first line of the file containing a separator.

 ## Credits